-6. As a matter of The University of Tennessee College of Medicine Chattanooga policy, we provide this letter in lieu of responding to any form requests for detailed evaluations of our past residents.
+6. As a matter of College policy, we provide this letter in lieu of responding to any form requests for detailed evaluations of our past residents/fellows.
 Further, I cannot comment or respond to questions seeking my personal opinion or an opinion of the College regarding reliability or character, evaluations of abilities and skills, or unethical activity or professional liability issues, other than provided herein.